gleicon/go-fsk/README.md

 ```

 The browser demo allows you to encode text messages into FSK audio signals that can be decoded by the fsk-modem CLI tool running on nearby computers.

+### Migration from v1.x

+If upgrading from previous versions, see [`fsk/MIGRATION.md`](fsk/MIGRATION.md) for import path updates.
+The new modular structure provides better WebAssembly support and cleaner separation of concerns.

 ### Alternative Installation Methods